innerlee/fundamentals.ai/_ai/2018-05-24-splatting-in-julia.md

 ---

 <a href="https://julialang.org/">Julia</a> is on the verge of being <a href="https://discourse.julialang.org/t/1-0-progress-status/9762">1.0</a>.
-I have been using Julia for three years, and felt that it is a really nice and elegent language.
+I have been using Julia for three years, and felt that it is really nice and elegent a language.
 The syntax is predictable and gramma intuitive.
-There are two types of Julia users:
+There are two types of Julia users in general.
 One